SwiftPackageIndex/SwiftPackageIndex-Blog/Content/posts/welcoming-apple-as-a-supporter-of-the-swift-package-index.md

 We can’t wait to work with Apple and the rest of the Swift community to build the very best place to find Swift packages.

-You can see all of our supporters on the [Supporters page](https://swiftpackageindex.com/supporters).
+You can see all of our supporters on the [Supporters page](https://swiftpackageindex.com/supporters) and there is an announcement post on the [Swift.org blog](https://www.swift.org/blog/swift-package-index-developer-spotlight/), too.